 Great facilities on campus

 As well as all the core facilities you’d expect on a 21st-century university campus, Oxford Brookes is home to some unique resources.
-From special collections and archives for academic research, to stand-out facilities for specific subject areas and our own exhibition space.
+Explore special collections and archives tailored for academic research, discover state-of-the-art facilities designed for specific subject areas, and immerse yourself in our dedicated exhibition space.
+We go beyond the ordinary, providing a rich tapestry of resources to enhance your academic journey.

 Specialist resources